How to Make Black Walnut Ink

 • 6 - 10 cups of filtered, cold water (more or less water depending on how much ink you want/add more water if the ink reduces too much)

-• Clove buds or wintergreen oil to add as a preservative
+• Clove buds or wintergreen oil to add as a preservative (purchase at Whole Foods or other grocery stores)

 • 5 - 10 strips of paper to test ink color on as you process it